agilealgos/mf/wp-content/plugins/product-sales-report-for-woocommerce/readme.txt

 == Changelog ==

-= 1.5.6 =
-* Revert: "Limit Gross Sales and Gross Sales (After Discounts) fields to 10 decimal places (amounts are rounded if more than 10 decimal places)"

-= 1.5.5 =
-April 26, 2023
-* Add High Performance Order Tables support (beta)

-= 1.5.4 =
-April 17, 2023
-* Security update
-* Limit Gross Sales and Gross Sales (After Discounts) fields to 10 decimal places (amounts are rounded if more than 10 decimal places)

-= 1.5.3 =
-March 12, 2023
-* Fix: The option to use the report preset's date range settings wasn't working in Scheduled Email Reports

 = 1.5.2 =
 September 23, 2022
-* Display reporting presets list in alphabetical order

 = 1.5.1 =
 * Fix: Removed incorrect/outdated note regarding line item refund creation when the order status is changed to Refunded (WooCommerce 2.4+ should automatically create line-item refunds when the status of an order is set to Refunded)